DinithHerath/flutter-bloc-generator-vscode-extension/README.md

 ### 1.0.0

-Initial release of the plugin.
+* Initial release of the plugin.
-Added the explorer menu add to model option.
+* Added the explorer menu add to model option.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.